top of page

 01

-Professional discussion underpinned by a portfolio
+Professional discussion underpinned by a portfolio of evidence

 In the Professional Discussion, the independent assessor and apprentice have a formal two-way conversation.
+The Professional Discussion will typically last for 60 minutes

 The apprentice can refer to and illustrate their answers with evidence from their portfolio of evidence.
-It gives the apprentice the opportunity to demonstrate their competency across the KSBs mapped to this EPA method.
+It gives the apprentice the opportunity to demonstrate their competency across the KSBs mapped to this Assessment method.

 02